 Tell Congress: End Presidential Sole Authority

 The power to destroy all of humanity should never rest in the hands of one person, especially not in a democratic society.
 This remains true regardless of political affiliation or how steady or temperamental those hands are.
 The president currently has the authority to launch any number of nuclear weapons in the U.S. arsenal with no one having the authority to challenge that decision.
 As a temporary safeguard while we work towards international nuclear abolition, we must maintain Congress’ constitutional authority to declare war, including a nuclear strike.
 Tell your representatives to support H.R.
-669.
+669 and S.1148.

 Tell Congress: Abolish Nuclear Weapons through Diplomacy

 Every year since 1994, Congresswoman Eleanor Holmes Norton has introduced a similar version of this bill which requires the United States to sign and ratify an international agreement to disable and dismantle America’s nuclear weapons, to provide for strict control of fissile material and radioactive waste and to use nuclear-free energy.
 This year’s version also includes the option of signing and ratifying the U.N.
 Treaty on the Prohibition of Nuclear Weapons, which entered into force in January, despite the lack of engagement from nuclear-armed states.
 The bill states that funds shifted away from nuclear weapons should be redirected toward human and infrastructure needs, like housing, Social Security, healthcare, environmental restoration, and producing clean, nuclear-free energy.
 Tell your representative to support H.R.
 2850.

 Tell Congress: Atomic Veterans Deserve Healthcare Parity